mikl0s/ai_coding_tools/docs/workflow.md

    After completing each story, tag your Git commit for easy versioning.
    - Example: After finishing story 1.1, tag the commit as `v0.1.1`.
    - For rollbacks, revert to the desired tag, uncheck relevant story tasks, and adjust lessons learned in the post-mortem.

+## 🔄 Suggested Workflow Rotation

+To complete a project efficiently:

+1. **New Cascade**: If using Windsurf, start a new cascade before you run the next story prompt.
+2. **Next Story Prompt**: Start with the current development task.
+3. **Fix Resume Prompt**: Iterate to refine and fix issues until all unit tests pass.
+4. **Post-Mortem Prompt**: Capture lessons learned and prepare for the next story.